bmeurant/technical-docs/software-architecture/security-patterns/gatekeeper.md

 ## Key Responsibilities of a Gatekeeper

-A Gatekeeper is more than just a simple [[posa#Proxy|proxy]].
+A Gatekeeper is more than just a simple [[proxy-pattern|proxy]].
 Its responsibilities are focused on security enforcement:

 *   **Request Validation & Sanitization**: It inspects incoming requests for malformed data, unexpected values, or signs of an attack (e.g., SQL injection, cross-site scripting).
 It ensures that only well-formed requests are passed on.
 *   **Authentication & Authorization**: It can take on the role of authenticating the client, often by validating tokens or credentials.
 This offloads the security burden from the backend service.
 It may integrate with a [[federated-identity|Federated Identity]] provider.